 Ba ckground

 1. Provide your full legal name:

 2. Provide the following assurances:

 a.
 I affirm that I am at least 18 years of age by the date of appointment to the Public Charter School Governing Board. b.
 I affirm that I am a person of good moral character. c.
 I affirm that I have obtained a high school diploma or its equivalent. d.
 I affirm that I am not on the National Sex Offender Registry or the state sex offender registry. e.
 I affirm that I have not been convicted of a felony.

+$\hfill\Box$ Yes, I affirm that all of the above assurances are true.

 3. Disclose whether you have ever been investigated by the Securities Exchange Commission, Internal Revenue Service, the U.S. Attorney, the Attorney General of Alabama or of any state, a District Attorney, the Ethics Commission, or any other law enforcement or regulatory body concerning the discharge of your duties as a governing board member of a for-profit or non-for profit entity or as an executive of such entity.
 If the answer to this question is yes, please explain.

+□ Does not apply to me.

 □ Yes (Explain)

 4. Disclose whether you have entered into a settlement agreement, consent decree, adjournment in contemplation of dismissal, assurance of discontinuance, or other, similar agreement with the above prosecutorial or regulatory entities.

 □ Does not apply to me.

 □ Yes

-5. [ Disclose any other background information for the Commission's consideration that you deem relevant.
+5. Disclose any other background information for the Commission's consideration that you deem relevant.